-"… A gritty, down to earth detective based in a French provincial town… you could almost taste the hot buttered croissants and smell the Gitane cigarettes on every page.
+"… A gritty, down to earth detective based in a French provincial town… you could almost taste the hot buttered croissants and smell the Gitanes on every page.
 A very exciting and hard to put down thriller."

 Terry Halligan - Euro Crime Reviews

-Please note: The first 4 titles in this series are currently being rebranded and republished with new cover images.
-Further details will be announced shortly.
+Please note: The first 4 titles in this series have been rebranded and republished with new cover images.

 Death at the Clos du Lac - Book 4.